BenjaminVerney/gestal-cloud-docs/docs/api/integrations.md

 # Integrations

-Integrators have the ability to create system integrations to allow bridging two ecosystems together.
+You have the ability to create system integrations to allow bridging our two ecosystems together.

 Integrations are like applications, they can be installed by tenants on a per-site basis, thus providing integrators access to its [core resources](/api/core/introduction.html) (see [integration installations](/api/installations.html)).